37th Canadian Parliament

+Overview

 It was controlled by a Liberal Party majority, led first by Prime Minister Jean Chrétien and the 26th Canadian Ministry, and then by Prime Minister Paul Martin and the 27th Canadian Ministry.
 The Official Opposition was formed by first the Canadian Alliance, led by Stockwell Day and then by Stephen Harper, and then by its successor party, the Conservative Party, also led by Harper.

-The Speaker was Peter Milliken.
-See also list of Canadian electoral districts 1996-2003 for a list of the ridings in this parliament.